xorinzor/Topdesk-Export/README.md

     └── /Ticket Name
         └── /emails (contains all emails that have been sent) └── /files (contains all attachments)
-        └── ticket.pdf (contains the conversation in a readable format)
+        └── ticket.pdf (contains the ticket details in a readable format)
 ```

 ## Requirements